Hello. Welcome back. Today, we’re going to talk about one of my favorite topics as a surgeon,

 ovarian torsion, ectopic pregnancy, and pelvic inflammatory disease which is far more common than you think.

 Clearly, the clinical scenario has to fit one of these presentations.

 Pelvic inflammatory disease is particularly important because the management for pelvic inflammatory

-offer surgery.
-So, if you can diagnose ahead of time that it’s pelvic inflammatory disease
+So, if you can diagnose ahead of time that it’s pelvic inflammatory disease and not appendicitis,

 This is why in all pregnant eligible aged patients, we get a beta-hCG or urine pregnancy test.